v4nbrisen0/mssentinelSIEMLab/README.md

 <h2>Description</h2>
-My goal was to learn how to take raw data from the Event Viewer in my VM and create a visual representation of that information so that it is easier to view the brute force attacks occuring on my machine.
+My goal was to learn how to take raw data from the Event Viewer in my VM and create a visual representation of that information.
+The main purpose is to make it easier to view the brute force attacks occuring on my machine.
 <br />